-- 1) Effects on coastal processes including effects on shoreline stability in the vicinity. - 2) Effects on aquatic ecosystem health and indigenous biodiversity. - 3) Effects on public access to and along the coastal marine area. - 4) Use of the structure. - 5) The positive effects of the activity.
+- Effects on coastal processes including effects on shoreline stability in the vicinity. - 2) Effects on aquatic ecosystem health and indigenous biodiversity. - Effects on public access to and along the coastal marine area. - 4) Use of the structure. - 5) The positive effects of the activity. - 6) Effects on mapped Outstanding Natural Landscapes.